"I learned about conflict from my parents."

 This is a rite-of-passage account of two generations of Irish women, told with great humour and compassion.
 On the one hand is the writer; on the other the heroic mother who showed her love as best she could.

 McKenna concludes that our past, no matter how painful, need not keep us bound—once we choose love over hate.
-That choice, she suggests, will set us free.
+That choice, she asserts, will set us free.

 My Mother Wore A Yellow Dress